rkaunismaa/Deep-Learning---Foundations-and-Concepts/README.md

     8) mamba install conda-forge::sympy

 Damn, Chat GPT is really nailing what I am asking it to do!
 I sent it an image and ask it to produce the code for it.
 I also asked Claude to do the same, and it too was pretty damn good!

+## Tuesday, June 25, 2024

+Messing more with Claude and asking it to generate Bayes Theorem examples using sympy.